aarongorka/aarongorka-com/content/blog/cms-project.md

 Initially this solution was provided by a Lambda that watched scaling events, but because the solution was so heavily dependent on it, it had to be synchronous so that the proceeding scripts could rely on it existing.

 While this wasn't hard to get up and running, there were many edge cases where we hadn't considered permutations of the various states that the ASG could be in, such as multiple instances waiting for an index, or the ASG incrementing the desired count above the amount of available indexes during rolling updates.
 One workaround for this was to tag the ASG with the maximum number of indexes (4) rather than relying on the desired count to accurately reflect this.

 ## Persistent Storage

+Now that we have indexes assigned to each instance, we need to find a way to consistently assign storage to each instance.
+There's one problem: you can't attach volumes cross-availabity zone (AZ), and there's no way to predict what AZ an instance will launch in when it's managed by an ASG.

 Persistent storage is achieved for the StatefulSet ASG by using https://github.com/aarongorka/ebs-pin.
 It enables an EBS snapshot to "float" between AZs by taking snapshots and recreating the volume when necessary.

 Painfully, the CMS did not have any kind of properly defined separation between application code and state.
 While there was a directory that held _most_ of the state, some files outside of this directory were also modified during install.
 Therefore, the application needed to be (re)installed on every single boot.
 This significantly increased the boot time and subsequently, the deploy time.

 To make matters even worse, patches for this application required a reboot before taking affect.
 Patched versions of the application were not available, all updates needed to be installed as in-place patches.
 This even further increased the boot/deploy time (more on that later).

-Some challenges were had here around being able to clean up volumes/snapshots; specfically the requirement to clean up snapshots when tags were added or removed between deployments, but _not_ to cleanup the backups which inherited the tags of thevolume.
-The result was a matrix of scenarios in which a given snapshot would be cleaned up based on, and logic that operated on the union of existing and desired tags:
+Some challenges were had here around being able to clean up volumes/snapshots; specifically the requirement to clean up snapshots when tags were added or removed between deployments, but _not_ to cleanup the backups which inherited the tags of the volume.
+The logic was complex enough that I found it easiest to write up a matrix of scenarios in which a given snapshot would be cleaned up based on, and then come up with the logic that operated on the union of existing and desired tags:

 ```python
     def test_can_delete_snapshot(self):